karthiknav/A2A-Multi-Agents-AgentCore/README.md

-# Agent-to-Agent (A2A) Multi-Agent System on Amazon Bedrock AgentCore
+# Agent-to-Agent (A2A) Multi-Agent System on Amazon Bedrock AgentCore for Incident Response Logging

-A comprehensive implementation of the Agent-to-Agent (A2A) protocol using specialized agents running on Amazon Bedrock AgentCore runtime, demonstrating intelligent coordination for AWS infrastructure monitoring and operations management.
+A comprehensive implementation of the Agent-to-Agent (A2A) protocol using specialized agents running on Amazon Bedrock `AgentCore` runtime, demonstrating intelligent coordination for AWS infrastructure monitoring and operations management.
+This repository walks you through setting up three core agents to answer questions about incidents and metrics in your AWS accounts and search for best remediation strategies.
+A monitoring agent (built using the `Strands` Agents SDK) is responsible for handling all questions related to metrics and logs within AWS and cross AWS accounts.
+A remediation agent (built using `OpenAI`'s Agents SDK) is responsible to doing efficient web searches for best remediation strategies and optimization techniques that the user can ask for.
+Both agents run on separate runtimes as `A2A` servers and utilize all `AgentCore` primitives - memory for context management, observability for deep level analysis about both agents, gateway for access to tools (`Cloudwatch`, `JIRA` and `TAVILY` APIs) and `AgentCore` identity for enabling inbound and outbound access into the agent and then into the resources that the agent can access using OAuth 2.0 and APIs.
+These two agents are then managed by a host `Google ADK` agent that acts as a client and delegates tasks to each of these agents using A2A on Runtime.
+The Google ADK host agent runs on a separate `AgentCore` runtime of its own.

 ## What is A2A?